· our customers

 1. Device Connection

-First, take note of the PIC chip model that is on the hashboard (see area in red above).
-The chip should be something like a PIC16F1704 or PIC16F1705.
+- Take note of the hashboard's PIC chip model (see area in red above).
+The chip should say something like PIC16F1704 or PIC16F1705.

 2. Using MPLAB X IPE